Job Description

 Home / dLCV Board of Directors / Job Description

-The disAbility Law Center of Virginia is an independent oversight and advocacy agency on behalf of people with disabilities whose mission is to protect and advance the legal, human, and civil rights of persons with disabilities, including combating and preventing abuse neglect and discrimination and promoting independence, choice and self-determination by people with disabilities.
+The disAbility Law Center of Virginia is an independent oversight and advocacy agency on behalf of people with disabilities whose mission is to protect and advance the legal, human, and civil rights of persons with disabilities, including combating and preventing abuse neglect, and discrimination, and promoting independence, choice, and self-determination by people with disabilities.
 The dLCV Governing Board is the principal governing body of the agency.
 Board members act as ambassadors of the agency and provide direction to the Executive Director through policies, strategic planning, and the budget.

 The duties of a dLCV Board member are to:

-2. develop a strategic plan that focuses agency resources and activities and monitor progress towards those goals;
+2. Develop a strategic plan that focuses agency resources and activities and monitor progress towards those goals;

-3. hire, evaluate and support the Executive Director;
+4. Hire, evaluate, and support the Executive Director;